Institutional DeFi

 Key Rotation Seamless New wallet required

-Auditability Implementation-dependent Fully transparent
+Auditability Rollout-dependent Fully transparent

 Trust Model Cryptographic proofs On-chain verification